Najdawiali/ShAI-assignments/README.md

 # ShAI-assignments
-all tasks I worked on it with ShAI and contains Power BI project and Machine Learning projects
+all tasks I worked on it with ShAI and it's containing a Power BI project and Machine Learning projects